open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 Right now, the *trial_sequence* contains only a single `sketchpad` item, which is called *sketchpad*.
 We want to have three `sketchpad`s, one for a fixation stimulus, one for the target word, and one for the mask.
 From the item toolbar, drag a `sketchpad` item onto the *trial_sequence* item in the overview area.
 This will add another `sketchpad`.
 Do this again to add the third `sketchpad`.
 Your *trial_sequence* now looks like this:

-:--
-cmd: figure
+%--
+figure:
+ id: FigTrialSequence2
-src: 9.png
+ source: 9.png
+ caption: |
-caption: Your *trial_sequence* after you have added two new sketchpads.
+  Your *trial_sequence* after you have added two new sketchpads.
---:
+--%

 By default, OpenSesame assigns names such as *__sketchpad* to newly created items.
 These names are not very informative, and it is good practice to change them.
 You can do this by right-clicking on the items in the overview area, and selecting 'rename'.
 Here we will rename the `sketchpad`s to *fixation*, *target*, and *mask*.

-:--
-cmd: figure
+%--
+figure:
+ id: Fig10
-src: 10.png
+ source: 10.png
+ caption: |
-caption: Your *trial_sequence* after you have give the new sketchpads more informative names.
+  Your *trial_sequence* after you have give the new sketchpads more informative names.
---:
+--%

 Often, you want to provide feedback to the participant after every trial.
 You can do this in various ways, but here we will use a `feedback` item.
 Drag a `feedback` item from item toolbar onto the *logger* in the *trial_sequence*.
 This will cause a new `feedback` item to be inserted before the *logger*.
 Rename the newly created item to *trial_feedback*.